capablemonkey/dwolla-devportal/app/guides/send-money/02-fetch-funding-sources.md

 ?>
 ```

-Then, follow the `_links.funding-sources` link, or if you're using an SDK, just re-use `_links.account` (the location of the account resource):
+Then, follow the `_links.funding-sources` link, or if you're using an SDK, just re-use `_links.account` (the location of the Account resource):

 ```raw
 GET https://api-uat.dwolla.com/accounts/4BB512E4-AD4D-4F7E-BFD0-A232007F21A1/funding-sources